dkarthur/dkarthur-USDA-ARS/README.md

 # dkarthur-USDA-ARS
 This is a demo training repository.

+I am adding some text  GS

 This is an edit to my readme file.